Daniel-191/Paradise/TOS.md

    - If a user is banned for violating the Terms of Service, they forfeit access to all purchased ranks and perks without refund.
    - Disputes regarding online store transactions should be directed to the bot owner through the support ticket system.
 Chargebacks or unauthorized disputes may result in a permanent ban.
    - Users must be of legal age or have parental/guardian consent to make purchases in the online store.

+15. **Website Usage**

+   - The website provided for digital purchases, hosted through Tebex Limited, must only be used for legitimate transactions related to the bot.
+Any fraudulent activities or misuse may result in account suspension or legal action.

+16. **Payment Security**

+   - All payments processed through the Tebex platform are secure.
+Users are responsible for ensuring their payment details are accurate and up to date.
+Any payment disputes must be handled through Tebex.

+17. **Transaction Confirmation**

+   - After completing a purchase, users will receive confirmation via Tebex.
+It is the user’s responsibility to keep a copy of the transaction details for future reference.

+18. **Data Collection by Tebex**

+   - Purchases made through Tebex may involve the collection of additional data as per their privacy policy.
+Users are advised to review Tebex's Privacy Policy to understand how their data will be used.

+19. **Service Availability**

+- Access to purchased items or perks depends on the bot's uptime.
+The bot owner is not liable for disruptions caused by server outages, maintenance, or other unforeseen events.

+We partner with Tebex Limited (www.tebex.io), who are the official merchant of digital content produced by us.
+If you wish to purchase licenses to use digital content we produce, you must do so through Tebex as our licensed reseller and merchant of record.
+In order to make any such purchase from Tebex, you must agree to their terms, available at https://checkout.tebex.io/terms.
+If you have any queries about a purchase made through Tebex, including but not limited to refund requests, technical issues or billing enquiries, you should contact Tebex support at https://www.tebex.io/contact/checkout in the first instance.